sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-EDA.md

         af: ,
         // Calculate the percentage with:
         // the total for the grouped level (summedUpLevel)
-        // divided by the total for the entire week (weekAF)
+        // divided by the total for the entire week (weekRaceAF)
         percentage: ,
       })